aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-3-release-notes/_index.md

-It has two public properties for specifying how many and which character to use for indentation of list levels:
+It has two public properties for specifying how several and which character to use for indentation of list levels:

 {{< highlight csharp >}}
 /// <summary>
-/// Gets or sets how many <see cref="Character"/> to use as indentation per one list level.
+/// Gets or sets how multiple <see cref="Character"/> to use as indentation per one list level.
 /// The default value is 0, that means no indentation.
 /// </summary>
 public int Count